czbiohub-sf/portable-luminometer/Software/gpclk_config/README.md

 `sudo dtc -I dts -O dtb -o /boot/dt-blob.bin dt-blob.dts`

-On reboot, the `dt-blob.bin` file should run and we should have a 1 MHz clock on `GPCLK0`, which translates to [GPIO 4, pin 7](https://pinout.xyz/pinout/gpclk).
+On reboot, the `dt-blob.bin` file should run and we should have a 488 kHz clock on `GPCLK0`, which translates to [GPIO 4, pin 7](https://pinout.xyz/pinout/gpclk).

 ## Explanation / Sources